 What is a company seal?

-Company seals are prepared by a law/legal stationers or you can purchase a seal through a company formation agent who purchases the seal on your behalf.
+Company seals are prepared by a law/legal stationers or you can order it through our accounting services in Dublin page or through a seal through an Irish company formation agent who purchases the seal on your behalf.

 This guide answers the most common questions about a company’s seal and its uses.
 If you would like Accountant Online to purchase your company seal, you can order it here or talk to our Client Services Team for more information.

 When is it used?